gilesknap/mciwb/docs/tutorials/05a-modules.rst

 Exercise 2:
     I found pesky pillagers patrolling on my pagoda.
-A friend pointed out that you can avoid this by placing torches on top of every surface of the pagoda.
-Mobs (mobile entities) won't walk on a block that has a torch on it.
+A friend pointed out that you can avoid this by placing slabs on top of every surface of the pagoda.
+Mobs (mobile entities) won't spawn on a slab.
+Also you can make the slab a different material for an interesting look.
-    You can make a pagoda with torches on its surfaces with just two calls to the pagoda function.
+    You can make a pagoda with slabs on its surfaces with just two calls to the pagoda function.
 Can you work out how?